x-cold/love-timer/README.md

-# 2years for wanwan
+# Love Timer

-A preact headfirst project.
+A timer for record of love, as well as a preact headfirst project.

 ## Preparation